 See that hazy thing lurking behind us in the distance?
 That would be the volcano.
-As we were visiting during Costa Rica’s rainy season, this meant everything was gorgeous and lush and green, but the weather wasn’t the best in the Arenal area and views of the volcano were limited.
+As we were visiting during Costa Rica’s rainy season, this meant everything was gorgeous and lush and green!
+Buuuut… the weather wasn’t the best in the Arenal area, and views of the volcano were limited.
 Also working against us?
-Lava activity stopped about two years ago so we didn’t even have the glow to guide us.
-Apparently, the Arenal Volcano has been quiet in recent years, and each time this was mentioned, the locals seemed nervous–which automatically made me uneasy.
+Lava activity stopped about two years ago, so we didn’t even have the glow to guide us.
+Apparently, the Arenal Volcano has been quiet in recent years, and each time this was mentioned, the locals seemed nervous.
+This automatically made me uneasy.
 But, you know.
-Livin’ la vida loca.
+Livin’ la vida loca, pura vida, etc. etc.

-After our photo op with the volcano that we assumed was in the distance because our guide told us so, we made our way into the rainforest.
+After our photo op with the volcano, which we assumed was in the distance because our guide told us so, we made our way into the rainforest.
 This was among the first bits of wildlife that André pointed out to us:

 No promised sloths, but phallic tree roots?
-Served right up!
 I would have asked for my money back, but I was laughing too hard AND it was pouring and I really didn’t want to give back my poncho.

 Because we were feeling the most adventurous having accomplished a few successful bridge crossings, the hubs started to get rowdy and tackled a Tarzan vine.
 I’ll let you take a look at how that played out:

 For me, the highlight of this tour was just hiking through the forest, seeing the sights (the penis tree! for example).
-Though André did point out more than a few things we would have missed sans guide, we kind of stayed in our own little world and explored the rainforest a few steps behind our group.
-That might be because we (I?) don’t love group tours as a rule, but since there was no way we would have done this tour alone, André was invaluable.
-See also: stylish ponchos.
+Though André did point out more than a few things we would have missed sans guide, we kind of stayed in our own little world.
+We honestly preferred exploring the rainforest a few steps behind our group.
+We don’t love group tours as a rule, but since there was no way we would have done this tour alone, André and our stylish ponchos were invaluable.

 One thing he really pulled through with?
 Pointing out THREE poisonous viper snakes (kill me now) and one very verbal howler monkey.
 Our first of the trip!

-As we hiked deeper into the rainforest, we also climbed higher and higher–and the warnings became more serious:
+As we hiked deeper into the rainforest, we also climbed higher and higher.
+As we climbed, the warnings became more serious: